dpbmm/PythonInstruction/python_class_at_mm/coding_assignments/jira_assignment/README.md

 **Due: Part 1: 20150228, midnight EST. Part 2: 20150301, midnight EST. Part 3: Whenever.**

+**Goal**: to use lists, dicts, and classes in some non-trivial project.

 (Bear in mind that 1 March is St. David's Day.
 I hope you will wear a leek in your hat in my honor.)

 **Advice**